-The following guide outlines various ways to create a Camel Quarkus project.
+This guide outlines various ways to create a new Camel Quarkus application.

 JDK 11+ with JAVA_HOME configured appropriately